-Similar to field marketing, this function creates a vision, sets objectives, and develops strategies.
+Like field marketing, this function creates a vision, sets objectives, and develops strategies.
 There are many roles that can make up a digital marketing team, including project manager, content strategist, copywriter, visual designer, website developer, photographer and videographer, editor, and marketing analyst, among others.
 Professionals in this department leverage customer relationships in many ways, including online marketing efforts.
 Customer availability can make public relations pitches more attractive to journalists.
 Customer advocates can also support analyst interviews, provide buzz at product launches, and be extensively quoted in gated assets or nurture campaigns.

 Sometimes the customer advocacy team also resides within the digital marketing and communications department, which facilitates content alignment across initiatives.
 However, the priority of the advocacy program should be to serve the business holistically, and not only the demands of the digital marketing department.

 Just because a brand enjoys popularity and success does not make it immune to failure.
 Millions of dollars can be lost when products are developed with an ivory-tower approach that doesn’t relate to the target consumer.
 Ford’s Edsel automobile, New Coke, and the Sony Betamax are all examples of what can happen when the voice of the customer is ignored, or not consulted at all.

 Engaged customer advocates are a successful company’s conduit to requirements, desires, and pain points that can lead to new product development or improvement of existing products.
 Happy customers can test pilots or MVPs and provide incisive feedback, knowing they may ultimately benefit from new features.
 Later in the development cycle, usability testing can involve customer advocates that enjoy working in a partnership capacity with their vendors.
 These can be time-consuming processes but go a long way to prevent the launch of unusable, unstable, or unwanted products.